AdobeDocs/campaign-standard.fr-FR/help/designing/using/quick-start.md

 Vous pouvez créer un email [entièrement nouveau dans le Concepteur d&#39;emails](#without-existing-content) :

-* Vous pouvez créer un email à partir d&#39;un canevas vierge en ajoutant facilement la structure et les composants de contenu et en personnalisant leur contenu pour envoyer rapidement une diffusion.
+1. You can **create an email from a blank canvas** by easily adding structure and content components and personalize their content to send a delivery quickly.
 Vous pouvez également gérer entièrement les éléments de style.
 Pour plus d&#39;informations, consultez la [documentation de prise en main rapide](#from-scratch-email) ou la [documentation complète](../../designing/using/designing-from-scratch.md#designing-an-email-content-from-scratch).

-* Vous pouvez créer un email à partir d&#39;un modèle d&#39;usine.
-Pour ce faire, sélectionnez un modèle et créez votre contenu d&#39;email à partir de celui-ci.
+1. You can **create an email from an out-of-the-box template** by selecting a template and building your new email content from here.
 [En savoir plus](#building-content-from-an-out-of-the-box-template)

 Vous pouvez également créer un email [avec du contenu existant ](#with-existing-content) :

-* Vous pouvez convertir du contenu HTML existant (créé en externe ou dans l&#39;ancien éditeur).
+1. You can **convert an existing HTML content** (created externally or in the legacy editor).
 [En savoir plus](#converting-an-html-content)
-* Vous pouvez importer du contenu HTML existant directement en mode de compatibilité.
+1. You can **import an existing HTML content** straight away in compatibility mode.
 [En savoir plus](#compatibility-mode)

 | Sans contenu | Avec contenu |
 |---|---|